 The Encyclopedia of Life is a collaborative effort led by several leading scientific institutions to develop an online database of individual web pages for each of the 1.8 million known species on Earth.

-International Code of Botanical Nomenclature (St. Louis Code)
+International Code of Nomenclature for Algae, Fungi, and Plants (Madrid Code)